reytoms/Portfolio/Project_Part2.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/7871555"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 For this visualization I chose to make a grouped column chart because I wanted to show the comparison for each country side-by-side for pre covid and post 2020.I chose colors from the depression shades palette from coolers.
 I used a light shade for the pre-covid data (Pre-Covid color code: #cfd5f8) and a darker shade of the same hue for post 2020 (2020 color code: #514484).
 This is because I wanted to draw attention to the data for 2020, but I also wanted my viewers to consider the pre-numbers for comparison purposes, and to make note of the impact COVID-19 has had on the mental health especially towards depression.
-Some other factors I considered for this visualization includes a title that reads "TTHE PREVALENCE OF DEPRESSION INCREASED SIGNIFICANTLY IN 2020".
+Some other factors I considered for this visualization includes a title that reads "THE PREVALENCE OF DEPRESSION INCREASED SIGNIFICANTLY IN 2020".
 I trust this title reinforces the data displayed in the visual.
 The word "prevalent" is meant to signify that mental health has not occured simply because of covid, but related concerns have significantly increased by COVID-19.
 I also used a legend to indicate the different colored bars and an axis label to indicate what the values indicate.
 Finally, I referenced the source of my data as a footnote to the chart.

 In my personal opinion, I am not surprised by the numbers neither am I impressed by it.
 However, I feel like these numbers need to be spoken about to let everyone know that we are all in this together!

-Staying away from friends and family especially on the big days were difficult, but so was closing yourself within the four walls of your room whether for work or leisure.
+Staying away from friends and family especially on the big days were difficult, and so was closing yourself within the four walls of your room whether for work or leisure.
 It is no longer impossible to imagine being locked down, but rather depressing and "SAY NO!".

 As part of this submission I would like to work on the following: